 * White, CFPB nominee Cordray face confirmation hearing

-* White says expects recusals to be "narrow," will not harm work
+* White says expects recusals to be "narrow," will not harm

 * Republicans may block Cordray as seek changes to bureau

 By Emily Stephenson and Sarah N. Lynch

 Barack Obama's choice to lead the U.S. Securities and Exchange

 Commission, told lawmakers that her past legal work for Wall

 Street clients would not prevent her from being a tough